 Prerequisites

-Windows Server 2019 (2CPU, 2GB memory,100G HDDVirtual computing entity
+Windows Server 2019 (2CPU, 2GB memory,100G HDD) Virtual Compute Instance

 1. Enable Developer Mode

-Select installation type (role-based or feature-based installation)
+Select installation type (Role-based or feature-based installation)

-Server selection items
+Server selection

 Select server role (proceed to the next step).